Herbert-Gao/Herbert-Gao.github.io/content/_index.md

       subtitle: ''
       text: |-
           My research interests mainly focus on the application of machine learning and deep learning in the field of vehicle engineering.
-          I am also interested in the application of embodied intelligence.
+          I am also interested in embodied intelligence.
-          ROS and RTOS are closely related to my past research and I have a solid foundation in these areas.
+          ROS (Robot Operating System) and RTOS (Real Time Operating System) are closely related to my past research and I have a solid foundation in these areas.
+          I have a knowledge base of rule-based reasoning and knowledge representation in controlling, like classic PID, and modern-control like MPC, Robust control, RL.
+          Furthermore, I am also familiar with the design of deep learning models.
-          More interesting things about me can be found in my [past researches](uploads/past_research.pdf), [education background](uploads/edu_background.pdf), and [future plans](uploads/future_plans.pdf).
+          More interesting things about me can be found in [past researches](static/uploads/past_research_github.pdf), [education background](background/), and [future plans](static/uploads/future_plans.pdf).
+          Some files may be unavailable yet, please attach me at [herbert_gao@outlook.com](mailto:herbert_gao@outlook.com) if you are interested.
     design:
       columns: '1'